apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

    * Secret wall in crypt in Cursehaven
    * Brew-mixing machinery in The Cankerwood
    * Desk drawers in hidden elevator in Heart's Desire
+   * Artillery cannon for Money Back Guarantee, in The Blastplains
    * Castle Crimson catapult animations
    * Don't Call it A Rorschach Ink-Blot Pipes, in Benediction of Pain